The time that employees spend away from the computer is known as Idle Time or Passive Time.

 Your employee’s computers will be designated as idle after they have not touched their mouse or keyboard for a set time period.
 While inactivity does happen when an employee isn’t working this can also happen when they are in an in-person meeting, problem solving away from their computer, watching a training video/webinar, or making a work-related phone call.

 Your employees may forget to shut down their computers before they leave work.
 Including Idle Time in reports will show you the time periods where their computers were left on without being actively used.
+If you would like to automatically shut down computers that are left idle you can use enPowerManager’s automatic PC shutoff features.

 Tips for Computer Power Management: